European Commission: A Catalyst for the Dairy Industry

 Future Plans

 Looking ahead, the European Commission plans to continue its support for projects that enhance agricultural resilience and sustainability.
-These efforts are particularly in line with the European Green Deal and digital strategies, preparing the dairy sector to adapt to environmental and technological changes.
+These efforts align with the European Green Deal and digital strategies, preparing the dairy sector to adapt to environmental and technological changes.
 The Commission is also focusing on empowering farmers within the agri-food supply chain.

 Strategic Initiatives

 The European Commission has been coordinating with Greek and Romanian authorities in response to recent crises.
-It has also approved initiatives to impose tariffs on certain agricultural products and fertilizers from Russia and Belarus, aiming to reduce dependence on these supplies and boost domestic production within the EU.
+It has approved initiatives to impose tariffs on certain agricultural products and fertilizers from Russia and Belarus, aiming to reduce dependence on these supplies and boost domestic production within the EU.
+Furthermore, the European Commission has introduced new compliance requirements for Ireland's nitrates derogation, impacting the Irish dairy industry.

 Related news